rticommunity/vscode-omg-idl/README.md

-# OMG Interface Definition Language (IDL) Syntax Highlighter
+# OMG IDL Syntax Highlighter

 The [OMG Interface Definition Language (IDL)](https://www.omg.org/spec/IDL) (ISO/IEC 19516:2020) is a descriptive language used to define data types and